Bill Ford (pitcher): Biography

 Ford was born October 14, 1915, in Buena Vista, Pennsylvania.
 He attended Pennsylvania State College, and played on the Penn State baseball team.
 Listed at 6 ft 2 in and 200 lb, he threw and batted right-handed.

 On the last day of the 1936 season, September 27, Ford made his major-league debut, appearing as the starting pitcher for the Boston Bees against the Philadelphia Phillies at Baker Bowl in Philadelphia.
 Still only 20 years old, he was the fifth-youngest MLB player that season.
 After the Braves batted and took a 1–0 lead in the top of the first inning, Ford failed to retire a single batter, walking all three batters he faced in the bottom of the inning.
 He was relieved by Guy Bush, who allowed two of the inherited runners to score—those two runs were charged to Ford.
 Bush wound up pitching nine innings of relief, and won the game for the Braves, 7–3.
 Ford never played in another major-league game, leaving him with an earned run average (ERA) of infinity for his lone appearance.

 From 1937 through 1941, Ford played for 10 different teams in Minor League Baseball, mostly at the Class C and Class B levels.
 After compiling a 3–6 record and 7.30 ERA as a pitcher in 1937, Ford played as an outfielder and first baseman for the remainder of his career.
 Records, which are incomplete for the era, show that he had a .300 batting average in 110 games during 1939 while playing for the McKeesport Little Pirates, a farm team of the Pittsburgh Pirates.

 Ford's draft registration card of October 1940 indicates he was again attending Penn State, and he was listed as a senior majoring in physical education in the college's 1941 yearbook.
 Ford later resided in Glassport, Pennsylvania; he owned a coal company in West Elizabeth and a golf course in Forward Township.
 He died on April 6, 1994, aged 78, and was survived by his wife and three children.
 He was buried in Mount Vernon Cemetery in Elizabeth, Pennsylvania.
+His obituary did not mention his brief MLB career.